Best Hosting.com alternatives in 2026

 Where it beats Hosting.com:

-• Transparent pay-as-you-go style billing with no surprise renewal jump.
+- Transparent pay-as-you-go style billing with no intro rate to step up from.

 Where it falls short:

-• No free domain, and email hosting is a separate add-on.
+- No free domain, and email hosting is a separate add-on at $1 per mailbox per month via a Rackspace add-on.

 Best for: developers and scaling teams comfortable managing their own stack.
 Our piece on web hosting for developers covers what to look for.